hibachrach/sidekiq-disposal/README.md

 [![Gem Version](https://badge.fury.io/rb/sidekiq-disposal.svg?icon=si%3Arubygems&icon_color=%23ff2600)](https://badge.fury.io/rb/sidekiq-disposal)

 A [Sidekiq][sidekiq] extension to mark Sidekiq Jobs to be disposed of based on the Job ID, Batch ID, or Job Class.
-Disposal here means to either `:kill` the Job (send to the Dead queue) or `:drop` it (throw it away), at the time the job is picked up and processed by Sidekiq.
+Disposal here means to either `:kill` the Job (send to the Dead queue) or `:discard` it (throw it away), at the time the job is picked up and processed by Sidekiq.
 A disposed Job's `#perform` method will _not_ be called.

 Disposing of queued Jobs is particularly useful as a mitigation technique during an incident.